Aerospacesmith/pxt-sparkbit/README.md

 ```

 **Parameters**
-* Input - the input number (1-8) where the sensor is attached to the Spark:bit.
+* Input - the input port (1-8) where the sensor is connected to the Spark:bit.

 **Example**
 ```blocks